DIRECT QUESTIONING YIELDS POOR DATA

 Delighters will cause a high degree of pleasure, but their absence will not cause displeasure, since they were not expected in the first place.

 Performance needs increase satisfaction as their presence increase.
+Examples of these are miles per gallon or internet download speed.

 Over time delighters will become more and more expected until they become basic needs.
 This effect is called Needs Migration.
 Such an example is free high-speed internet.
 In 2000 it was a delighter.
 In 2019 it is expected.